COVID-19: Viral testing

 The standard methods of testing for presence of SARS-CoV-2 are nucleic acid tests, which detects the presence of viral RNA fragments.
-As these tests detect RNA but not infectious virus, its "ability to determine duration of infectivity of patients is limited."
+As these tests detect RNA but not infectious virus, its "ability to determine duration of infectivity of patients is limited".
 The test is typically done on respiratory samples obtained by a nasopharyngeal swab; however, a nasal swab or sputum sample may also be used.
 Results are generally available within hours.
 The WHO has published several testing protocols for the disease.

 Several laboratories and companies have developed serological tests, which detect antibodies produced by the body in response to infection.
-Several have been evaluated by Public Health England and approved for use in the UK.
+Some have been evaluated by Public Health England and approved for use in the UK.

 The University of Oxford's CEBM has pointed to mounting evidence that "a good proportion of 'new' mild cases and people re-testing positives after quarantine or discharge from hospital are not infectious, but are simply clearing harmless virus particles which their immune system has efficiently dealt with" and have called for "an international effort to standardize and periodically calibrate testing" In September 2020, the UK government issued "guidance for procedures to be implemented in laboratories to provide assurance of positive SARS-CoV-2 RNA results during periods of low prevalence, when there is a reduction in the predictive value of positive test results".